Tlf/tlf/doc/README_QTC.txt

 * you received all QSO's, and saved to disc
 * pressed ESC, and changed regular callsign field

-Note, that Tlf send "QTC QRV" message only that case, if the fields are empty.
-Keep in mind, if you've pressed ESC, and CTRL+Q again, all data remains, and "QTC QRV" messages will NOT send.
+Note, that Tlf send "QRV" message only that case, if the fields are empty.
+Keep in mind, if you've pressed ESC, and CTRL+Q again, all data remains, and "QRV" messages will NOT send.

 Sending QTC